ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 } GroupInfoRequest;
 ~~~

-If successful, the response body contains the GroupInfo and a way
+If successful, the response body contains the GroupInfo, a way to get the
-to get the ratchet_tree, both encrypted with the `groupInfoPublcKey`
+`ratchet_tree`, and a list of any pending proposals for the epoch, all
-passed in the request.
+encrypted with the `groupInfoPublcKey` passed in the request.

 ~~~ tls
 enum {